NEMSLinux/nems-docs/check_commands/usage/microsoft-windows/check_wmi.rst

   :align: center
   :alt: Enable Distributed COM

--   In the My Computer Properties dialog box, click the COM Security tab.
+-   In the *This PC* Properties dialog box, click the COM Security tab.
 -   Under Access Permissions, click Edit Limits.
 -   In the Access Permission dialog box, add the user or group name necessary for the remote user.